Arctic Ocean facts

 4–Natural resources in the Arctic ocean

-The petroleum and natural gas fields, polymathic nodules and placers deposits are too discovered on the Arctic Ocean.
+The petroleum and natural gas fields, polymathic nodules and placers deposits are too discovered on the facts about the Arctic Ocean.
 Fishing is the common resources on the Arctic Ocean.

 Arctic Ocean is too getting affected its marine ecosystem by the climate changes globally.

-Since the climates on the Arctic Ocean is having a fragile ecosystem which is highly recommended not to be inhabitants on it and exploitable to slight disruptions in weather.
+Since the climates on the interesting facts about the Arctic Ocean is having a fragile ecosystem which is highly recommended not to be inhabitants on it and exploitable to slight disruptions in weather.

 Endangered some of the rarest species like the whales and the walruses are too inhabitants of the Arctic Ocean, which are too the most important concern for people who are living there.